liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

     The Liferay Maven CE artifacts package downloads to your machine.

-You can extract the Liferay EE/CE artifacts package ZIP file anywhere you like.
+You can extract the Liferay EE/CE artifacts package zip file anywhere you like.
-The ZIP file not only includes the Liferay artifacts, but also includes a convenient script to install and deploy the artifacts to your repositories.
+The zip file not only includes the Liferay artifacts, but also includes a convenient script to install and deploy the artifacts to your repositories.

 If you're using a Liferay CE and you want the latest pre-release artifacts from